UtoECat/miniLuau/README.md

 When Luau is integrated into external projects, we ask to honor the license agreement and include Luau attribution into the user-facing product documentation.
 The attribution using [Luau logo](https://github.com/Roblox/luau/blob/master/docs/logo.svg) is also encouraged.

-Pack.lua licensed under MIT too.
+`Pack.lua` is also under the MIT license.

 Luau
 ====

 Luau (lowercase u, /ˈlu.aʊ/) is a fast, small, safe, gradually typed embeddable scripting language derived from [Lua](https://lua.org).

-This is not original Luau repository.
+This is not the original Luau repository.
 Visit [Original Luau repository](https://github.com/Roblox/luau) for more information about LuaU.

 The documentation portion for Luau language can be viewed at [Luau-Lang website](https://luau-lang.org/)